-That is to say, the consciousness in Kenya was so low that the value of human life was close to nothing.
+That is to say, Kenya’s consciousness was so low that the value of human life was close to nothing.

 However, Tess, the protagonist’s wife, is determined to see JUSTICE.

-With a high probability, she could be an avatar, one who embodied herself on Earth to help the inhabitants of Kenya as much as she can.
+With a high probability, she could be an avatar, one who embodied herself on Earth to help Kenya’s inhabitants as much as she can.

 As a result, she uses every possible method to achieve this goal.

-The corrupt Kenyan government doesn’t have the capability or will to improve the living conditions of its nation.
+The corrupt Kenyan government doesn’t have the capability or will to improve its nation’s living conditions.
 Therefore it pursues personal short-term targets, throwing everything and everyone on its own.